 As Figure 3 suggests, analysis that does account for randomization at the household level gives a different and more favorable picture than such an examination at the individual level.
-The figure compares covariate averages over the experimental universe to interval estimates of those averages arising by the application of our method to the telephone GOTV control group and to personal canvassing controls.
-With only 2 exceptions, extrapolations $\hat{\mu}x \pm 2\hat{V}^{1/2}(\hat{\mu}x)$ from the sample include their targets $\mu_x$ .
-These misses occurred for relatively skewed, binary variables, residence in wards 3 and 17, and they may reflect the known difficulty of our Wald-type confidence procedures with such variables, even in quite large samples (Brown et al. 2001).
-(This possibility motivates our proviso (b) in § 1.2, that the main estimand not be a binary variable with mean close to 0 or 1.)
-In any case, given that the figure shows some eighty 95% confidence intervals, it is to be expected that a few would exclude their estimands.
+The figure compares covariate averages over the experimental universe to interval estimates of those averages arising from applying our method to the telephone GOTV control group and to personal canvassing controls.
+With only 2 exceptions, extrapolations $\hat{\mu}x \pm 2\hat{V}^{1/2}(\hat{\mu}x)$ from the sample include their targets μ_x .
+These misses occurred for the relatively skewed binary variables residence in wards 3 and 17, and they may reflect the known difficulty of our Wald-type confidence procedures with such variables, even in quite large samples (Brown, Cai, and DasGupta 2001).
+[This possibility motivates our proviso (b) in Section 1.2, that the main estimand not be a binary variable with mean close to 0 or 1.]
+In any case, given that the figure shows some 80 95% confidence intervals, it is to be expected that a few would exclude their estimands.
 Overall, the results cast no aspersions on the Vote 98 study's randomization, nor on the comparability of experimental and control groups it produced.